 These activities are related to Key Action 1 of Erasmus+ programme.
 The main focus is mobility for education and this module is ready to register all such activities.
 Start with creating your first activity.

 Now the activity is ready and you can add flows.
 Flows represent mobilities within the project.
 Each Activity can include multiple flows.
-To add a new flow:
+Click on the Activity to add a new flow:

-Under the Finances tab you will find five sections devoted to managing your expenses.
-However, due to the requirements of EU projects everyone has to deliver a proper report to their financing body.
+Under the Finances tab you will find four sections devoted to managing your expenses.
+Due to the requirements of EU projects, everyone has to deliver a proper report to their financing body.
 There is always more than you’d think is enough and it has to be done properly if you want your funding, no excuses.
 Every person who’s ever managed an EU project will probably agree that apart from time and task management (we have yet another article on that matter), reporting is something that can make you cry.

 That is the reason for inclusion of exporting tools in AdminProject’s financial tools.
-All sections of Finances have an engine that generates a report in a .docx. format and if you are happy with it just send it to your financing organisation.
+All the sections of Finances have an engine that generates a report in a .docx. format and if you are happy with it, just send it to your financing organisation.

 Unless otherwise stated, all amounts should be given in Euro (EUR).

-Timesheets are a way of recording the amount of time each person spent working on a project.
-They record all the necessary information to determine staff costs of the project.
+Timesheets are a way of recording the amount of time each person spent working on a project to determine staff costs.
 They are normally filled by a project manager or coordinator, though in AdminProject everyone can create and fill in their own timesheets and keep them up-to-date as the project progresses.

-When you enter Timesheets there are two options on the sidebar.
-One is used to add an employee and the second Check my timesheets shows your workload.
+When you want to enter Timesheets there are two options.
+One is to Add a new employee and the second Check my timesheets – both available on the sidebar.

-First of all it each user has a personalized view of all their monthly timesheets.
+Each user has a personalized view of all their monthly timesheets.
 The information here is collected from all projects you are participating in at any given moment.
-Clicking show by projects will unfold into a breakdown of your timesheets across all your projects.
-You can comeback to the main view by clicking Employees list.
+Clicking Show my timesheets will unfold into a breakdown of your timesheets across all your projects, by dates.
+You can come back to the main view by clicking Employees list.
 You can also Check timesheet by IO to see how many days are currently reported for each IO in the project.

 Before you start working with Timesheets you need to fulfill two requirements: